Aussie salute: Origins

-Australia has a large amount of bush flies (A.Milewski, 2016, p.
-22), an animal that grows within other animals' faeces.
-Going by the colloquial name bush fly, the animal (Musca vetustissima') found in Australia is much more keen to place itself on the human face compared to its international counterparts.
+Australia has a large amount of bush flies, an animal that grows within other animals' faeces.
+Going by the colloquial name bush fly, the animal (Musca vetustissima) found in Australia is much more keen to place itself on the human face compared to its international counterparts.
 For example, the eye fly (Musca sorbens) found in Africa and Asia, lives primarily around agricultural animals.

-Although cattle are now the main contemporary breeding ground the bush fly, it was in fact the emu was able to create the best breeding ground for the bush fly(Musca vetustissima') prior to English colonization of the land mass.
+Although cattle are now the main contemporary breeding ground the bush fly, it was in fact the emu was able to create the best breeding ground for the bush fly prior to English colonization of the land mass.
 While the faeces of both the human and the dog would have been adequate vessels for the bush fly, several factors point to the fact they were not the primary breeding ground for the fly.
 The human population was not dense enough, and the precolonial Australian dog (the dingo), had not been in the country long enough to establish themselves, having only been there for a few thousand years.

-The large native Australian bird, the emu, has large wet faeces allowing for the 3–4 days incubation needed for fly larvae.
+The large native Australian bird, the emu, has large wet faeces allowing for the 3–4 days' incubation needed for fly larvae.
 The emu faeces is also highly suited for the fly as nutrient-rich to allow for the flies rapid growth.
 The emu faeces is also not too highly attractive for native Australian dung beetles, getting rid of a potential competitor for space.
 Emu faeces was not attractive to such species as the dung beetle due to its texture being hard to work with as a result of the emu's fast digestion rate.
 This fast digestion rate is allowed through the emu's lack of a large intestine or a large gizzard.
 The emu's faeces has a non-solid and rope like texture.
 This texture is due to the emu's diet including fruits, invertebrates, flowers and shoots.
 With a highly varied diet and lack of competition for space, emu faeces are great breeding ground for the Musca vetustissima.

-The other factor that allowed for the native emu to facilitate the growth of the bush fly (Musca vetustissima) larvae is their estimated pre-colonial population.
+The other factor that allowed for the native emu to facilitate the growth of the bush fly larvae is their estimated pre-colonial population.
 Their previous population, before Australia was an English colony, is likely to have been higher than the population of humans.

 When the weather gets hotter, the bush fly migrates south, following large crowds of people as they flock outside for the warm weather.
 The prevalence of the bush fly in Australia has resulted in the need for such a gesture as the Aussie salute.